June 2022: for the time being there are NO online classes available

 Please set up your device with the camera pointing at you: a laptop or tablet/iPad is ideal but a smartphone will suffice if that’s all you have.
 If possible have the majority of your body and mat in view, both when lying and sitting down (so adjust your camera so that the full length and width of your ‘mat’ is visible and you should be fine).

 As much as possible please test out your software and connection before joining.
-Due to recent security and data changes to Zoom, you may be asked for a Password when entering a class: password is BREATHE.

 Please let me know in advance of the class if you have any injuries or health conditions I may need to know about.
-I recommend you join 5 minutes before the class starts to ensure you can connect smoothly.
+I recommend you join a few minutes before the class starts to ensure you can connect smoothly.
 Once the class starts I may not be able to admit you as I will be teaching!

 WHAT DO I NEED?